-A logical extension of these heretical ideas, should they prove to be correct, lies on uncharted waters.
-Proposing this idea will lead many fellow professionals to openly question the sanity of the author.
+A logical extension of the liver brain theory, should it prove to be correct, is a simple, but another extremely heretical idea!
+Proposing this theory will lead many professionals to openly question the sanity of the author.

 4B-1 Based on the simple, but heretical, premise that the proximate cause of both ALS and Alzheimer’s are hepatic generated neurotoxins it is only logical to conclude that liver transplant in a patient afflicted with ALS will very likely prevent the inevitable progression of muscle weakness giving an ALS afflicted patient a more normal life expectancy.

 There is minimal probability that any benefit would be seen in Alzheimer’s primarily because of the extended duration of the prodromal period prior to diagnosis of this disease.
 A very high percent of the memory neurons in Alzheimer’s patients would have already died during the prodromal period.

 It should be a foregone conclusion that when a young intelligent otherwise healthy patient is diagnosed with ALS, and is informed he has a 95-100% probability of dying within two to four years; he might opt for an experimental liver transplant.
 In the past decade, the number of liver transplants (replacements) has remained relatively constant in the range of 5,000 – 6,500 per year.
 Average survival post liver transplant is in the range of 10-20 years or more greatly dependent on the patient’s willingness to take care of themselves.

 Liver transplants are painful, expensive and fraught with unforeseeable complications.
 At present they are reserved exclusively for patients with terminal end stage liver disease who would be dead without one within days or weeks.

 In view of the fact this proposal for an experimental liver transplant is so far outside what most might consider rational thought the author feels obligated to expand on the pros and cons to any prospective patient considering such a decision.